Silicon Valley FAQs

 Most firms are prepared to pay you for your internship, but compensation is not guaranteed.
 CMC students will receive academic credit for their internship.
 Other college policies may prohibit students from receiving both course credit AND compensation.
 Check with your registrar.

 Rent and utilities are included in the housing fee listed on the Program Costs page.
 You must only budget for books, food, transportation, and entertainment expenses.

 We hire Claremont Colleges faculty to teach Silicon Valley Program courses.
 Some courses may incorporate guest lecturers and business practitioners from time to time.
 For more information, visit the program’s Courses page.

 Will there be an on-site Program Director?

 Yes.
-CMC has hired a Program Director and a Program Coordinator to facilitate student integration into the area, assist with housing, manage the orientation including safety and health information, oversee extra-curricular activities, and supervise the independent research course.
-Bios and contact information may be found here.
+Nereida Moussa, Associate Director, resides in Silicon Valley and is prepared to facilitate student integration into the area, assist with housing, manage the orientation including safety and health information, and oversee extracurricular activities.
+View faculty and staff bios.